Riva CRM Integration - Documentation and Knowledge Base

 2. Email: Recipient to enter their email

-4. Location: Multiple meeting location provide by the organizer.
-Recipient can choose an option to their liking
+3. Location: Multiple meeting locations provided by the organizer.
+The recipient can choose an option to their preference

 Step 3: Complete

-• Recipient can now close the window and wait for a confirmation email
+• The recipient can now close the window and wait for a confirmation email

-1. Recipient clicks on "Request Meeting" through the recipient experience described above
+1. The recipient clicks on "Request Meeting" through the recipient experience described above

 2. Initial Emails:

-• If "Manually Accept Meeting Requests" is turned on, meeting host receives a email to approve or cancel the meeting request
+• If "Manually Accept Meeting Requests" is turned on, the meeting host receives an email to approve or cancel the meeting request

-• If "Manually Accept Meeting Requests" is turned off, calendar event is created automatically with the meeting host set as the organizer
+• If "Manually Accept Meeting Requests" is turned off, a calendar event is created automatically and the meeting host receives a confirmation via email

 This article was: Helpful | Not helpful